sajswl/encryptonize-core/documentation/api/api-v2.md

 # Create a new user

 Creates a new user.
-This call can fail if the caller is lacking the required scope (`UserManagement`) or if the Encryption Service cannot reach the auth storage, in which case an error is returned.
+This call can fail if the caller is lacking the required scope (`UserManagement`) or if the Storage Service cannot reach the auth storage, in which case an error is returned.

 ```
 rpc CreateUser (CreateUserRequest) returns (CreateUserResponse)